1979 Houston Astros season: May

 On May 9, to protest the calls of substitute umpire Dave Pallone, the Cardinals bench threw helmets and bats onto the field, which led to the ejection of the Cardinals' entire coaching staff.
 Pallone, who previously had worked in the minor leagues, was appointed to officiate the game due to the umpires strike.

 The sale of the Astros was announced on May 10 from the Ford Motor Credit Company to Dr John McMullen, formerly a partner of George Steinbrenner, owner of the New York Yankees.
 Quipped McMullen, "There is nothing in life quite so limited as being a limited partner of George Steinbrenner."
 Six days later, the National League approved for McMullen, a businessman and former Naval architect, to acquire the franchise for a reported figure of $19 million.
 McMullen had previously owned the Astros and also later became owner of the NHL's New Jersey Devils.
 This date corresponded to the announcement of another sale of the team which took place in 2011.

 The Astros posted a season-high 11 runs scored on May 12 during the premier contest of a doubleheader versus the Chicago Cubs.
 Cruz, Reynolds, and Terry Puhl each had three hits and at least two runs batted in (RBI), while Bob Watson, Julio González, and Alan Ashby each collected two hits.
 The Astros totaled 16 hits and 5 bases on balls.
 Meanwhile, Forsch went the distance, allowed just 2 earned runs to pick up his fourth win, and registered a game score of 64.

+During the month of May, Joe Niekro made 7 starts and registered a perfect 6–0 record with 1.70 ERA over 58 1/3 frames, four complete games, two shutouts, and 1.029 WHIP.
+Hence, Niekro was recognized as NL Pitcher of the Month, succeeding Forsch in a consecutive month.

+June

+During the month of June, Joaquín Andújar made six starts, while registering a 5–1 record with 1.59 ERA over 51 frames, five complete games, and 1.020 WHIP.
+Hence, Andújar was recognized as NL Pitcher of the Month, succeeding Forsch and Niekro for a third consecutive month.
+This was the first time that Houston presented three awardees during a single season.

+July

+Since the inception of the Colt .4s/Astros franchise, Houston had not yet seen a playoff push.
+Their closest prior to 1979 had been 1972—also the team's first winning season—with an 84–69 record and second-place finish, trailing first place by 10 1/2 games.
+Yet, as of July 4, they posted a winning percentage upward of .600 and held a 10 1/2-game lead in the NL West.